shrkwt/minecraft/README.md

 ---
 ## Server details;
 *Servers are ready to rock!
 Online timings will be shown up in a while.*
+*Webpage is in early phase, new features will be added shortly.*

 ### Bedrock server :
 - IP : mcpe.neonsmp.eu.org